 Our Experience at Trevena Glen

-For our visit to Trevena Glen, we chose the 1-hour personal tour.
-We booked the last tour of the day, and this was a great experience as we got to feed lots of the animals and put them to bed.
-We led the miniature pony to his stable, held guinea pigs and stroked rabbits.
-We fed the huge pigs and goats, collected eggs from the chickens, led the alpacas inside, visited the donkeys, and even herded the flock of sheep from the paddock to the shelter!
+Our reviewers on the personal tour booked the last tour of the day, and this was a great experience as they got to feed lots of the animals and put them to bed.
+They led the miniature pony to his stable, held guinea pigs and stroked rabbits.
+The children fed the huge pigs and goats, collected eggs from the chickens, led the alpacas inside, visited the donkeys, and even herded the flock of sheep from the paddock to the shelter!

 Facilities at Trevena Glen